melladam/melladam.github.io/index.md

     </p>

     <p>
-      From the outside, it looked like noise, distraction — maybe even a problem.
+      From the outside, it looked like noise, distraction and for them, it was definitely a problem.
 But inside that room, something very different was happening.
     </p>
   </div>
 </div>

 <p>
-<strong>Growing up, we all had that moment</strong> — the door half-closed, the headset on, the bright glow of YouTube illuminating our room while our parents sighed in the background.
+<strong>Growing up, we all had that moment : </strong> the door half-closed, the headset on, the bright glow of YouTube illuminating our room while our parents sighed in the background.
 </p>

 <p>